Sushruti/Sushruti_Santhanakrishnan-Portfolio/final-project-part-two.md

 # Identified changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.

-Text here!
+From the interviews, the priority would be to

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|